raceintospace/raceintospace/doc/manual/manual.md

 * Apollo/Soyuz – the historic approach.
 Fairly straightforward, but it can be difficult to afford early on, especially Apollo.

 * XMS-2/Lapot – a three-person minishuttle.
-Tough to get started, but reusable spacecraft are a boon later in the game.
+Tough to get started, but reusable spacecraft are very helpful later in the game.

 * Jupiter/LK-700 (formerly Kvartet) – a four-person direct ascent capsule.
 The simplest way to get to the Moon, but startup costs can be prohibitive.